timescale/docs.timescale.com-content/README.md

 1. "PostgreSQL" is the way to write the elephant database name, rather than "Postgres".
 "TimescaleDB" refers to the database, "Timescale" refers to the company.
+1. Use single quotes when referring to the object of a user interface action.
+For example: Click 'Get started' to proceed with the tutorial.

 ### Special rules
 There are some custom modifications to the markdown parser to allow for special